EcologicPack34/general-makefile/README.md

 # general-makefile
-General purpose makefile for an easy project management.
+General purpose C makefile for an easy project management.

 ---